arkency/posts/posts/2020-10-01-how-schema-based-multitenancy-works.md

 PostgreSQL _schemas_ let you hold multiple instances of the same set of tables inside a single database.
 They're essentially namespaces for tables.
 Sounds like a simple way to implement multitenancy — at least in [specific cases](https://blog.arkency.com/comparison-of-approaches-to-multitenancy-in-rails-apps/).
 But if you're like me, you'd rather know exactly how it works before you rush to implement it.
 Let's explain basic concepts first.

+*PostgreSQL schema* — _schema_ is a confusing name for it, as it can be confused with db schema in the sense of db structure. _Namespaces_ would be a more adequate name.
+Actually that's how PG calls it in some contexts - e.g.

+current schema

-*PostgreSQL schema* — default schema
+default schema

-*PostgreSQL search_path* session based - but not only
+*PostgreSQL search_path* session based (but not only)

 *PostgreSQL session/connection/backend* - pg "session features". `pg_stat_activity`, pid, `ps aux`.